Samsung Experience Store: Other retail stores

-Pop-up shops and kiosks

-In addition to Samsung Experience Store locations, Samsung runs pop-up shops in some regions.
-In the United States, these are branded Samsung Experience Shops located inside Best Buy stores.
-In New Zealand, pop-up shops are branded Samsung Pop-up Experiences, while longer-lasting kiosk locations are branded Samsung Studios.
+Samsung operates other retail formats apart from Experience Stores.
+“Samsung Stores”, often managed through local distributors or partners, primarily serve as conventional retail outlets focused on product sales.
+“Samsung Service Centers” are facilities dedicated to after-sales support, including device repairs, warranty services, and parts replacement.
+These formats are generally separate from Experience Stores and focus on narrower functions.

 Locations

 Samsung Experience Stores are present in over 60 countries across 6 continents.

 Bulgaria

-The first Samsung Experience Store in Bulgaria opened in February 2021 in Sofia, the country's capital, located within The Mall.
-As of 2023, it operates three stores, all located in Sofia, with their latest location offering television sets and home appliances by Samsung as well.
+The first Samsung Store in Bulgaria opened in February 2021 in Sofia, the country's capital, located within The Mall.
+Having initially used the Samsung Experience Store branding, the chain now uses the shorter Samsung Store name.
+As of 2024, there are five stores, four located in Sofia and one located in Plovdiv, with some locations offering television sets and home appliances by Samsung as well.

 Canada

 Samsung has seven Samsung Experience Stores in Canada, four of which are in Toronto.

 The flagship store is located within the Toronto Eaton Centre and has two levels spanning 21,000 square feet.
 Unlike other locations which only sell mobile devices, it features the entire Samsung product portfolio.
-On the first floor there are phones, tablets, smartwatches, other electronics, and accessories on display.
-There is also a Virtual Reality section where you can play VR games and sit in a chair to watch videos in VR, such as riding a roller coaster.
-On the second floor, there is a housewares section where Samsung fridges, stoves, and appliances are shown.
-The TV section shows off their big-screen TVs.
-There is also a section for warranty and repairs.

 The other three Toronto locations are located in Scarborough Town Centre, Sherway Gardens, and Yorkdale Shopping Centre.
 Samsung's three other Samsung Experience Stores in Canada outside of Toronto are located in Edmonton's West Edmonton Mall, Vancouver's Metropolis at Metrotown, and Montreal's Montreal Eaton Center.